Pirelli P Zero Velo Road Bike Tyre

 - While you may have the same rubber compound as Formula 1 race drivers, approaching their speed is out of the question.

-Pirelli's patented state of the art compound made using a unique formula.
-Developed from years of motorsport experience including the pinnacle of motorsport: Formula 1.
-SmartNET Silica offers cyclists a truly uncompromising road cycling experience.
-It ensures low rolling resistance, grip on both wet and dry road surfaces, durability, puncture resistance, and a low overall weight to boot.
+Pirelli's patented state-of-the-art compound has a unique formula.
+It has been developed over the years through extensive experience in motorsports including the ultimate discipline - Formula 1 racing.
+SmartNET Silica offers cyclists a truly uncompromising experience on the road.
+It provides low rolling resistance, grip both on dry and wet roads, durability, puncture resistance and low weight.

-The unique longitudinally shaped silica particles manage to align and place themselves evenly throughout the compound.
-This offers a predictable response from the tyre and keeps the rolling resistance low.
-This in contrast to many tyres which often have irregular structures.
-The SmartNET Silica compound responds to a wet road surface.
-The silica and other particles in the compound align to create a strong lattice.
-This improves both durability and puncture resistance.
+The unique long-shaped silica particles will place themselves in an organised and proportional way.
+This makes the tyre respond predictably and keeps its rolling resistance low.
+This is in stark contrast to the many tyres with an irregular structure.
+The SmartNET Silica® compound has chemistry with wet road surfaces.
+The silica and other particles of the compound can create a NETwork, increasing both durability and puncture resistance.

 FGD - Functional Groove Design

 The Pirelli P Zero Velo and P Zero Velo 4S both feature FGD (Functional Groove Design).
 This groove system was inspired by motorsports technology and is very similar to the grooves in the SSP tyre (SuperSports class in the World SuperBike racing competition): the Diablo Supercorsa.
 The pattern has multiple functions.
 It gets the most out of the tyre in terms of water drainage, dry and wet grip, durability, tyre responsiveness, comfort and handling.